netlify-templates/victor-hugo/site/content/publications/push-2.md

 ---
-title: Design of the PUSH trial
+articlename2: Design of the PUSH trial
-articlename: >-
+title: >-
   Prevention of Urinary Stones With Hydration (PUSH): Design and Rationale of a Clinical Trial
 date: '2020-11-16'
 summary: >-